My Easy Fridge Pickles Recipe

 Easy Fridge Pickles (No Cooking Required!)

 If you’re looking for a ridiculously simple way to elevate your sandwiches, these Easy Fridge Pickles are perfect.
 They also enhance salads and snack boards.
 They will become your new best friend.
-With just a handful of ingredients, zero cooking, and max flavor, they’re a go-to staple in my kitchen.
+With just a handful of ingredients, zero cooking, and max flavour, they’re a go-to staple in my kitchen.

 I’ve made quick pickles with red onion for ages—they’re tangy, vibrant, and ridiculously versatile.
 This time, I added daikon radish for the first time.
 Let me tell you, it’s a match made in pickling heaven.
 Daikon is crisp, a little sweet, a little peppery, and it soaks up that vinegary goodness beautifully.
 Now I’m wondering why I didn’t try it sooner!